 For projects, you may not share code outside of your group.
 You may not copy code or show your code to your classmates.
 Any copying or sharing of work or code will result in the assignment being scored a zero for all parties involved, with no exceptions.
+You may not refer to code from students in prior semesters.
 For group projects, if any member of the group commits academic dishonesty, the entire group will be equally penalized.
 All code will be automatically analyzed by a plagiarism detection tool.